Parrot Island: The Lesser Known Paradise In Andaman

 Places To Visit Around Parrot Island

-There are many places to explore located in the vicinity as seen on the Island map.
+There are many places to explore located in the vicinity of the Island, adding onto your tropical escape:

 1. Baratang Island